Air Fryer Doughnuts – Low Fat Recipe

 Roll out to 1/4″ thick on a lightly floured board.

 Use biscuit cutters.
-Cut out with 3″ cutter.
-Then cut hole out of center with 1″ cookie cutter.
+Cut out with a 3″ cutter.
+Then cut a hole out of the center with a 1″ cookie cutter.
 (You can make donut holes with the 1-inch piece that you cut out.)

 Cover.
 Let rise until doubled, 30 minutes or so.